Key features of IPv6 addressing: A Comprehensive Guide

 Related – IPv4 vs IPv6

-The key features of IPv6 are the following:
+The key features of IPv6 are:

 To let the subsidiary internets of the large organizations be deployed and to ultimately enable the subnetting, IPv6 has been designed to accommodate larger address space.
 128-bits can be possible which makes it up to 16-bytes in the IP address which can possibly have combinations over approximately 3.4×1038 addresses.